-Lesley University’s Secondary Education undergraduate major leads to licensure as a teacher at high school grade levels (8-12) in one of the following areas: English, Mathematics, Political Science/Political Philosophy and History.
+Through the Secondary Education undergraduate major, you will gain licensure as a teacher at high school grade levels (8-12) in one of the following areas: English, Mathematics, Political Science/Political Philosophy or History.

 Early Childhood Education